mesonbuild/meson/docs/markdown/Fs-module.md

 behaves, but almost always the desired behavior).
 The result will include files, directories or special entries such as a device node.

+This function is experimental.
+Usage of the arrays returned by the function is currently limited to method calls, comparisons and foreach loops.

 ### exists

 Takes a single string argument and returns true if an entity with that